SachinDangayach/END/END_S3/README.md

 5. Using randint, random.choice and list comprehensions, write an expression that generates 15 random KADDAADDDD number plates, where KA is fixed, D stands for a digit, and A stands for Capital alphabets.
 10<<DD<<99 & 1000<<DDDD<<9999 PTS:100
 6. Write the above again from scratch where KA can be changed to DL, and 1000/9999 ranges can be provided.
 PTS:100

-Solution is provided in the Ipynb file
+Solution is provided in the Ipynb file: https://github.com/SachinDangayach/END/blob/master/END_S3/END_S3.ipynb